 Expats in Lelystad

-Are you looking for a place to start a new business but you’re worried about how to provide housing for your staff?
-Or perhaps, you’re an expat yourself; working in Amsterdam for example and looking for a place to stay?
-Lelystad has the perfect location: centrally in the Netherlands with perfect connections via train, highway and even via the water and the sky.
+Are you in search of a place to start a new business, but worried about providing housing for your staff?
+Or maybe you’re an expat yourself, and looking for a place to stay?
+Lelystad provides a perfect location: central in the Netherlands, and impeccably connected to the rest of the country by train, highway, and even water and sky.

 No one can live without space.
 Space to live and to grow.
 Residential and working space.
-Space for action, for relaxing and space to slow down and enjoy nature.
-Where can you do this better than at Lelystad?
-A city that breathes freedom, nature and water.
-Where there is space for everyone.
-Lelystad gives space!
+Space for action.
+But also space to relax, space to slow down and enjoy nature.
+Where better to find this space than in Lelystad, a city that exudes freedom, nature, and water?
+In Lelystad, there is space for everyone.
+Lelystad provides space!

 - Why Lelystad?